Salvador-ON/Pets-Care-BackEnd-Api/README.md

 # Pets-Care-BackEnd-Api

-- This is an API Back End.
+- This is an API Back End Application.
 - This Back End has a Users, Appointments and Services Tables.
 - The Users table contains a Role Column to check the type of user.
 - To create an Admin or Employe users a token is required.